Dinosaur puppet reenlistment oath video dooms Air National Guard careers

 “Many of you have sent me FB messages or commented within FB threads, clearly that same video has struck a nerve within our community ― rightfully so,” Chief Master Sgt.
 Ronald Anderson, the command chief master sergeant of the Air National Guard, wrote Tuesday on Facebook.
 “This act in no way represents who we are as a force.”

-The Colonel who administered the oath retired with the rank of Lieutenant Colonel (O-5).
+The colonel who administered the oath retired with the rank of lieutenant colonel (O-5).

-The senior NCO who recorded the event was removed from his position as a unit First Sergeant and given an official reprimand.
+The senior NCO who recorded the event was removed from his position as a unit 1st sergeant and given an official reprimand.

 The Washington Times Comment Policy